OpenWebRX+

 After installing digital voice support by either method, visit "Settings | Feature Report" page to verify that the installation succeeded.
 You should now see digital voice buttons at the receiver web page.

 SDRplay devices and their clones are notoriously glitchy and require a good power source for reliable operation.
 If you experience timeouts or failures with these devices, try connecting them via a powered USB hub.
-If this does not help, and you have a geniune SDRplay device (not a clone), open a ticket at the SDRplay website.
+If this does not help, and you have a genuine SDRplay device (not a clone), open a ticket at the SDRplay website.
 OpenWebRX developers cannot help you with SDRplay hardware issues.

 In general, no. OpenWebRX is a non-profit project, developed by very few people in their spare time.
 These developers will prioritize features they find personally interesting, repeatedly requested by a lot of people, or easy to implement.

-Having said that, there is high probablity that the feature you want is either already implemented, or can be achieved by some other means, or has been considered and avoided for some reason.
+Having said that, there is high probability that the feature you want is either already implemented, or can be achieved by some other means, or has been considered and avoided for some reason.
 Please, carefully read this document, especially the FAQ section.

 Also, since OpenWebRX is an open-source project, nothing prevents you from adding features you want on your own.
 Take a look at the original OpenWebRX source code or the OpenWebRX+ source code and consider participating in the OpenWebRX development.